mtulio/mtulio.labs/docs/articles/ocp-idp-aws-oidc-s3-pvt-cfn.md

     s3://${OIDC_BUCKET_NAME}
 ```

-- Make sure you can access the content through public URL
+- Make sure you can access the content through the public URL

+> NOTE: CloudFront can take some time to deploy the distribution.
+Please be sure the distribution has been deployed and it's available before running this step (`Status=Enabled`).
+You can access the [CloudFront Console](https://us-east-1.console.aws.amazon.com/cloudfront/) to check it.

 ```bash
 curl https://${CLOUDFRONT_URI}/keys.json